 2. A refuge is a place of safety.
 In Joshua 20, God tells Joshua to set up cities of refuge.
 In Joshua's day, when someone killed another person, the dead person’s family was expected to take revenge and kill the person responsible, even if the killing was an accident.
 God wanted to help improve this poor system of justice.
 So, God had Joshua set up refuge cities that were no more than a day's journey from anywhere in Israel.
 Joshua made sure that anyone, Israelite or not, could flee to the nearest city of refuge, so that their life might be spared.
 If an accident happened, the accused could find safety in the city and await fair justice.
 As you listen to today’s story, think about how people need places of safety and God’s help during times of trouble.

 In this episode, Liz gets some very bad news.
 He worries about his cousin and goes to Grandpa to find help.
 Grandpa understands Liz’s worry and tells him a story.
 A long time ago, when Grandpa was fighting in a war, he met an enemy soldier named Horace.
 Grandpa and Horace found refuge together in a barn.
-In the barn, they found freedom from fear, peace, and rest.
+In the barn, they found peace, rest and freedom from fear.